5 min to readCloud Services

 One solution to this?
 Use IAM groups instead.
 This lets you specify permissions for many users at once.
 And if someone’s need for access changes or they leave the organisation, you don’t need to change their individual permissions – simply remove that person from the group.

 Finally, you can authenticate users and manage access using identity federation.
-Like single sign-on, this approach aims to simplify identity management through a single system that lets users access many different resources without having to verify and authenticate their identity each time.
+Like single sign-on, this approach aims to simplify identity management.
+Instead of multiple IAM systems for all business processes, you have a single IAM system that lets users access many different resources like business applications without having to verify and authenticate their identity each time.
 Federated identity relies on a trusted identity provider that establishes credentials once for each user, and then authenticates that user for third parties.

 Whichever approach you use for identity management, remember to follow best practices by using multi-factor authentication and regularly rotated passwords for added security.